joolstorrentecalo/gitlab-foss/doc/development/go_guide/go_upgrade.md

 For example, if we want to drop support for `go 1.11` in GitLab `12.10`, we need to verify which Go versions we are using in `12.9`, `12.8`, and `12.7`.
-We do not consider the active milestone, `12.10`, because a backport for `12.7` is required in case of a critical patch release.
+We do not consider the active milestone, `12.10`, because a backport for `12.7` is required in case of a critical security release.

 - If both [Omnibus GitLab and Cloud-Native GitLab (CNG)](#updating-go-version) were using Go `1.12` in GitLab `12.7` and later, then we can safely drop support for `1.11`.